J-Schaefer/ubuntu-setup/README.md

-# Setting up a new computer with Ubuntu 18.04
+# Setting up a new computer with Ubuntu

+## Setting up ROS

+To install ROS start the script `install_ros.bash`.
+The script will install Melodic or Kinetic depending on the Ubuntu version.

+To install the Frank_ROS stuff, execute the script `install_franka.bash`.

 ## Automatically installed programs

 List of basic programs that will be installed automatically:

-* ROS Melodic
 * Gnome-Tweaks
 * hardinfo
 * htop